About Me.

 My Training:

 My training and work have been in individual, group, and family therapy settings ranging from community health centers, schools, outpatient clinics, and in-home care.
-In these various settings, I have facilitated treatment with individuals, groups, couples, and families of culturally and diagnostically diverse backgrounds.
+In these various settings, I have facilitated treatment with individuals, groups, couples, and parents and families of culturally and diagnostically diverse backgrounds.
 Additionally, I have extensive experience working with immigrants, refugees, and asylees across the lifespan.

-Additional trainings I have taken that embody my work:
+Trainings I have taken that embody my work:

 Perinatal Mental Health Certification Program (PMH-C)